IQSS/dataverse/doc/sphinx-guides/source/api/auth.rst

 How to Get an API Token
 -----------------------

 Your API token is unique to the server you are using.
-You cannot use your API token from one server on another server.
+You cannot take your API token from one server and use it on another server.

 Instructions for getting a token are described in the :doc:`/user/account` section of the User Guide.